deardurham/dear-petition/README.md

 By default, the frontend development server [proxies requests](https://create-react-app.dev/docs/proxying-api-requests-in-development/) to [a staging API server](https://dear-petition-staging.herokuapp.com/).

 The staging API server is useful for developers who do not wish to build a local backend implementation.
-To fully use the staging backend, new developers must have an account set up on the staging server.
+New developers must have a user set up on the staging server in order to test most frontend functionality.

 ### Local Backend